Conversational End-to-End TTS for Voice Agent: Spontaneous Conversational Corpus

-There have been a lot of studies for the spontaneous behavior, such as \cite{szekely2019casting,qader2018disfluency}.
-Usually, we focus on the most salient features of it, \textit{disfluency}.
-In our corpus, we include the following behaviors: \begin{itemize} \item Fillers.
-Such as "um", "oh", "Aha", "uh", etc. \item Repeated word or phrase.
+There have been many studies for the spontaneous behavior, such as \cite{szekely2019casting,qader2018disfluency}.
+Usually, we focus on the most salient feature of it, \textit{disfluency}.
+In our corpus, we include the following behaviors: \begin{itemize} \item Fillers, such as "um", "oh", "aha", "uh", etc. \item Repeated word or phrase.
 The word or phrase is spoken twice because of anxious or stammer. \item False start.
 The speaker sometimes interrupts the current sentence, then begins a new sentence. \item Reduced speech rate or pause due to the non-verbal behavior. \end{itemize}

 Different from using complex labels for the spontaneous behavior in SPSS, in this paper, we propose to use a conversation context-aware end-to-end TTS model to learn to express these behaviors by itself.